josiest/songwriting/songs/Lee, Mountainess/lyrics.md

 ### Verse I
 ~seemingly infinite
 ~well I draw from
 ~to lie through my teeth
 ~when talking to you

 ### Verse II
-~the pack of the hunter
+~the pack of the wolf
 caught up with the fox
-now she's hiding away
+~now she's hiding away
 ~away on the rocks

 ### Chorus